KevinMathewT/Deep-Learning-CSCI-GA-2572-Final-Project/README.md

 ### Environment and data set

 The dataset consists of random trajectories collected from a toy environment consisting of an agent (dot) in two rooms separated by a wall.
 There's a door in a wall.
 The agent cannot travel through the border wall or middle wall (except through the door).
 Different trajectories may have different wall and door positions.
-Thus your JEPA model needs to be able to perceive and distinguish environment layouts.
+Thus our JEPA model needs to be able to perceive and distinguish environment layouts.
 Two training trajectories with different layouts are depicted below.

 <img src="assets/two_rooms.png" alt="Alt Text" width="500"/>